alelievr/Modern-Rendering-Introduction/TriangleIntersection.md

 ## Barycentric Coordinates

-In this chapiter we're particularly interested in the specific case of barycentric coordinates inside a triangle.
+In this chapter we're particularly interested in the specific case of barycentric coordinates inside a triangle.
 These coordinates are composed of 3 values (or a single 3 component vector) often called $u$, $v$ and $w$, these values represent the position of a point inside the triangle.

 To visualize what it means, let's add a point $P$ on the same plane than the triangle ABC, we'll also make sure that the position of P is within the triangle.
 Then we draw a segment from each vertex of the triangle towards the point $P$.